• About

 Reading stats for 2012

-Hot off of the presses we have two new American reading surveys: Reading Habits in Different Communities and E-book Reading Jumps; Print Book Reading Declines.
+Hot off of the presses we have two new American reading surveys: Reading Habits in Different Communities and E-book Reading Jumps; Print Book Reading Declines

 Actually, the phrase “hot off of the presses” is rather antiquated now.
 News stories that are breaking generally hit electronic mediums, or in some cases, such as celebrity gossip, they hit the TV and radio mediums.
 Interesting research or data is normally promoted virally via Twitter and the like.
 Should we have a new phrase like “just blogged” or “trending tweet” instead?